JamieTaylor94/jt-domain-driven-design-example/README.md

 # jt-domain-driven-design-example (incomplete)

 The purpose of this repository is to serve as a personal reference for implementing a basic structure of Domain-Driven Design (DDD) and hexagonal architecture.

+Most of this isn't fact just my opinion at the time of writing.

 ## Domain